Our Mission in Action: Making a Direct, Positive Impact

 When Nyacko Perry made up her mind to change the perception that yoga is only for the privileged, the Kripalu scholarship program helped her take the next step toward that goal.
 Read Nyacko’s story.

 Kripalu is committed to making its services accessible to anyone seeking to enhance their life and realize their human potential, regardless of background or financial status.
-In 2012, Kripalu offered more than $500,000 in scholarships.
+Each year, we offer more than $500,000 in scholarships.

 Ways to Give